janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ## Conclusion

-We were surprised to discover that TensorRT uses less RAM, VRAM, and disk size while yielding faster TPS. [say more about this!]
+We were surprised to discover that TensorRT-LLM uses less RAM, VRAM, and disk size while yielding faster TPS. i.e. On NVIDIA GeForce RTX and 7B model at INT4, TensorRT-LLM is ~55% faster than llama.cpp

-- On NVIDIA GeForce RTX and 7B model at INT4, TensorRT-LLM yields ~55% faster compared to llama.cpp at the moment while using less RAM, VRAM and model disk size.
+ [say more about this!]

 ?? [this sentence doesnt make sense] For popular 7B int4 models, NVIDIA GTX Geforce 4090s perform ~12% better compared to NVIDIA GTX Geforce 4090.

 We also found out that the performance with TensorRT-LLM can increase around 15% if we enable [XMP](https://www.intel.com/content/www/us/en/gaming/extreme-memory-profile-xmp.html) in BIOS for RAM bus speed from 3600 to 5600. [say more about this?! why what is it]

-Users with larger VRAM should use TensorRT-LLM engine, whereas users with smaller cards should stick with llama.cpp.
+**tl;dr: Users with larger VRAM should use TensorRT-LLM engine.
+Whereas, users with smaller cards should stick with llama.cpp, which seems to excel at CPU inference, in highly resource constrained environments.**